 Sample report: Non-cohesive classes

-In this example, variable x is being read 3 times.
+In the above example, variable varname is being read 3 times.
 2 of the reads are in a live procedure and 1 read occurs in a dead procedure.
-There dead read is not truly dead since it is in an exposed procedure (1).
+The 1 dead read is not truly dead since it is in an exposed procedure.
 An external program may call that procedure and trigger the read.

 On the write side, there are 2 writes in total.
 Since there are 3 reads and 2 writes, the variable is reported live.
 What is important, however, is that both writes occur in a dead procedure (0 live writes, 2 dead writes, none of them in exposed procedures).
 What this means is that the variable never gets any value at run-time!
 Why is this so?
 Can that cause problems?

-In many cases there are no simple mechanical answers.
-Due to the complexity of the issue, you should consider each potential problem (red/violet variable) separately.
-Right-click the variable in the main window of Project Analyzer to bring up the References list.
+For each problematic variable, right-click the variable in the main window of Project Analyzer and bring up the References list.
 There you can see the actual list of reads/writes.
 Points to consider:

 Sample report: Variable use report